wombleton/gitlaw-nz/acts/E/Engineering Associates Act 1961.md

     Section 26(5): replaced, on 10 December 1976, by section 3 of the Engineering Associates Amendment Act 1976 (1976 No 88).

-##### 27 Accounts and audit
+##### 27 Financial statements

-*   (1) The accounts of the Board for every year ending with 31 March shall comprise a statement of financial position showing the financial position of the Board at 31 March in that year, together with a statement of income and expenditure.
+*   (1) The Board must ensure that, within 5 months after the end of the financial year ending on 31 March, financial statements that comply with generally accepted accounting practice are---

+    *   (a) completed in relation to the Board and that financial year; and

+    *   (b) dated and signed on behalf of the Board by 2 members of the Board.

+    (2) In this section and [section 27A][34],---

+    _financial statements_ has the same meaning as in [section 6][53] of the Financial Reporting Act 2013

+    _generally accepted accounting practice_ has the same meaning as in [section 8][54] of the Financial Reporting Act 2013\.

+    Section 27: replaced, on 1 April 2014, by [section 125][55] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 27A Financial statements must be audited

+*   (1) The Board must ensure that the financial statements of the Board are audited.

-    (2) The Board is a public entity as defined in [section 4][52] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.
+    (2) The Board is a public entity as defined in [section 4][56] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.

-    Section 27(1): amended, on 1 October 1997, pursuant to [section 6(1)][53] of the Financial Reporting Amendment Act 1997 (1997 No 17).
+    Section 27A: inserted, on 1 April 2014, by [section 125][55] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 27(2): replaced, on 1 July 2001, by [section 53][54] of the Public Audit Act 2001 (2001 No 10).

 ##### 28 Associations to contribute to Board's funds